-The U.S. sugar industry generates more than 151,000 jobs across two dozen states and contributes more than \$23 billion annually to the U.S. economy (see figure 1.
+Coming from sugarbeet producing states, both Chairwoman Stabenow and Smith know firsthand how sugarbeets and by extension all of agriculture, are so important to rural communities like mine.
+There are so few economic engines in our rural communities, but the U.S. the sugar industry generates more than 151,000 jobs across two dozen states and contributes more than \$23 billion annually to the U.S. economy (see figure 1.
 Map of the U.S. sugar industry).
+In my home state of Minnesota the sugarbeet industry provides almost 21,000 jobs and has a \$3.06 billion dollar economic impact.